Dragon8029/100-days-of-code/myLog.md

 Today's Progress: Completed day 6 on 30 day CSS3 course.
 Completed the "Truncate a string" challenge on freeCodeCamp.

 Thoughts: Hints were needed today, confidence took a hit, but still looking up.

+Day 11: January 2, 2018

+Today’s Progress: Completed day 7 on 30 day CSS3 course.
+Completed “Chunky Monkey” challenge on freeCodeCamp.

+Thoughts: My routine will need to change to make time to code.